joaomelo/balance/README.md

 # Usage
 _What are the features?_

-The main output is a time series chart to assess the net balance evolution from accounts and groups.
+The main output is a time series chart to assess the net balance evolution of accounts and accounts groups.
 But the first step is to feed the relevant data.

 ## Accounts

-Accounts can be used to represent things like savings, credit cards, loans, long term investments and assets as houses or cars.
-Bellow an example on how to create an account in the app.
+Accounts can be used to represent things like savings, credit cards, loans, long-term investments, and assets as houses or cars.
+Below is an example of how to create an account in the app.

 ![Add accounts](docs/add-accounts.gif)

 ## Balances

-A balance states the net value for one account at a given day.
+A balance states the net value for one account on a given day.
 Here we create some balance records:

 ![Add balances](docs/add-balances.gif)